 - Though we see a few smoke-filled rooms, we never actually see anyone smoke, even though the protagonist's life is ironically saved by his hardcore habit.
 His high tolerance saved him from what would have otherwise been a lethal dose of nicotine patches at the hands of a Well-Intentioned Extremist.

-- Disney may not censor all smoking scenes in classic animated films.
+- Disney may not censor all smoking scenes in classic animated films, such as Pinocchio and 101 Dalmatians.
 However, they do often put in PSAs before the film in which movie footage is edited and reused as part of a short anti-smoking PSA.
-Two Examples (starring 101 Dalmatians and Pinocchio'' can be found here.
+Two Examples (starring characters from the two aforementioned films can be found here.

 - Bill in Left 4 Dead smokes a cigarette even when he's kicking some zombie ass.
 Even if he gets killed in the game, the cigarette never leaves his mouth, although it doesn't stay lit when he dies.
 In the No Mercy campaign, Bill will say "That's a crock of shit!" when he spots a no smoking sign.
 The teaser trailer for The Sacrifice DLC shows Bill lighting up a cigarette and offers Zoey some.
 In the comic version of The Sacrifice, Bill is seen lighting up a molotov with his cigarette to take down a Tank that is aproaching the bridge.